-When it comes to identifying the best headlines and descriptions for your Google Ads campaigns, you have two options: You can create individual ads and test them, or you can try out Google’s responsive search ads (RSAs).
-With RSAs, you provide multiple headlines and description options that Google mixes and matches for you, based on search queries and other proprietary data, in an effort to serve the most effective ads to users.
+In June of 2022, expanded text ads (ETAs) set sail and passed on the torch to responsive search ads (RSAs).
+With RSAs, you provide multiple headlines and descriptions that Google mixes and matches for you, based on search queries and other proprietary data, in an effort to serve the most effective ads to users.

 Responsive search ads are Google’s largest and most flexible search ad format.
-Unlike traditional search ads, where you write your headlines and descriptions together to create 1 static ad text, when writing a responsive search ad you can write up to 15 different headlines and up to 4 different descriptions.
+Unlike traditional (now legacy) search ads, where you write your headlines and descriptions together to create 1 static text ad, when writing a responsive search ad you can write up to 15 different headlines and up to 4 different descriptions.
 Collectively, those headlines and descriptions can be arranged in 43,680 different permutations, which means the ad testing possibilities are nearly endless!